GiacomoPorpiglia/RL-snake-from-scratch/README.md

 <br>
 <b>The entire code is written in pure C++, without the use of any ML libraries.</b>
 <br>
-The code is in the 'coding' folder, while in the src there are some SFML dipendencies (the library I used for graphics).
+The code is in the 'src' folder, while in the 'coding' folder there are some SFML dipendencies (the library I used for graphics).

 ## Training
 To train the network, I used an <b>epsilon-greedy policy</b> (also known as curiosity based exploration): we set a value epsilon between 0 and 1, and this is the probability of choosing a random action, instead of the best one that the network suggests.
 This way, we can explore the environment more and learn faster, especially in the initial steps of the training.